HMRC challenges Business Assets Disposal Relief (Entrepreneurs relief)

-Gannons successfully defended an entrepreneur’s claim to entrepreneurs’ relief against an HMRC’s challenge.
+Gannons successfully defended an entrepreneur’s claim to Business Assets Disposal Relief (entrepreneurs’ relief) against an HMRC’s challenge.

 The entrepreneur was a founder and shareholder of a software development company.
 He had acted as a director of the company for many years.
 His wife fell ill, so he took a sabbatical to look after her and resigned his directorship.
 He was out of the business for a number of years, during which his shareholding was severely diluted.

 He later returned to the business on a part-time basis to develop the strategic direction of the business and find a buyer for it.
 Upon his return, he did not draw a salary or take benefits.
 After a number of years, they secured a buyer for the whole company.
 Our client received a significant capital gain from the sale of the business.
 However, for this capital, HMRC sought to assess our client on the basis that he was not an employee of the company.
-They wanted to impose a Capital Gains Tax (CGT) rate of 28% upon him, rather than the 10% he would correctly owe thanks to entrepreneurs’ relief.
+They wanted to impose a Capital Gains Tax (CGT) rate of 28% upon him, rather than the 10% he would correctly owe thanks to Business Assets Disposal Relief (BADR) (entrepreneurs’ relief).

 When the entrepreneur approached us, the inquiry into his self-assessment had been open for three years.
 His accountants had failed to reply to HMRC correspondence for two years.
 The entrepreneur faced a significant tax adjustment, plus interest and penalties.